Office of Federal Contract Compliance Programs

-You may submit comments, identified by RIN number 1250-AA03, by any of the following methods:
+You may submit comments, information, and materials by any of the following methods:

-- Mail and Hand delivery/Courier: Debra A. Carr, Director, Division of Policy, Planning, and Program Development, Office of Federal Contract Compliance Programs, Room C-3325, 200 Constitution Avenue, NW., Washington, DC 20210.
+Mail, Hand Delivery, Courier: Addressed to Tina Williams, Director, Division of Policy and Program Development, Office of Federal Contract Compliance Programs, 200 Constitution Avenue NW, Room C-3325, Washington, DC 20210.

 FOR FURTHER INFORMATION CONTACT: